Lady Ottoline Morrell: Legacy

-She was the inspiration for Mrs Bidlake in Aldous Huxley's Point Counter Point, for Hermione Roddice in D. H. Lawrence's Women in Love, for Lady Caroline Bury in Graham Greene's It's a Battlefield, and for Lady Sybilline Quarrell in Alan Bennett's Forty Years On.
-The Coming Back (1933), another novel which portrays her, was written by Constance Malleson, one of Ottoline's many rivals for the affection of Bertrand Russell, as was Pugs and Peacocks (1921) by Gabriel Cannan.
-Some critics consider her the inspiration for Lawrence's Lady Chatterley.
+In literature, Ottoline was the inspiration for the two Lawrence characters, for Mrs Bidlake in Aldous Huxley's Point Counter Point, for Lady Caroline Bury in Graham Greene's It's a Battlefield, and for Lady Sybilline Quarrell in Alan Bennett's Forty Years On.
+The Coming Back (1933), another novel which portrays her, was written by Constance Malleson, one of Ottoline's many rivals for the affection of Bertrand Russell, as was Pugs and Peacocks (1921) by Gilbert Cannan.
+In Confidence, a 1917 short story by Katherine Mansfield, portrays the "wits of Garsington".
+Huxley's 1921 roman à clef Crome Yellow depicts life at a thinly veiled Garsington, with a caricature of Lady Ottoline Morrell for which she never forgave him.